ZeyadAbbas/quran-image-generator/README.md

 | Ukrainian     | uk    | Dr. Mikhailo Yaqubovic                                 |
 | Yoruba        | yo    | Shaykh Abu Rahimah Mikael Aykyuni                      |

+The program gives you the ability to automatically post your images online once generated.
+You can set this option in the config file to either, true, false, or ask.
+You can also pick where you want to post the image.

 This is a list of currently supported post methods:
 * Instagram